Plan for IP Address Changes for Mobile Users, Remote Networks,

 Each time you add a location or have a scaling event, you should Retrieve Public and Egress IP Addresses for Mobile User Deployments that Prisma Access assigned and add them to an allow list in your network.
 Prisma Access keeps two sets of IP addresses at all times for all active gateways in each location.

-When Prisma Access upgrades its infrastructure, usually to prepare for a software upgrade for the Cloud Services plugin, it changes the public IP addresses from active to reserved and vice versa.
+When Prisma Access upgrades its infrastructure or dataplane, usually to prepare for a software upgrade for the Cloud Services plugin, it changes the public IP addresses from active to reserved and vice versa.
 The following example illustrates the process.

 The following graphic shows a sample deployment with three Prisma Access portals, three locations (Sydney, Tokyo, and Seoul), and an active and reserved public IP address for each portal and location.

-After an infrastructure upgrade, Prisma Access reverses the public IP addresses for each portal and location.
-In this example, the Sydney location’s active public IP address changes from 22.214.171.124 to 126.96.36.199 and its reserved public IP address changes from 188.8.131.52 to 184.108.40.206.
-Adding both the active and reserved public IP addresses to allow lists ensures that users can still access the Prisma Access portals and gateways after an infrastructure upgrade.
+After an infrastructure or dataplane upgrade, Prisma Access reverses the public IP addresses for each portal and location.
+In this example, the Sydney location’s active public IP address changes from 18.104.22.168 to 22.214.171.124 and its reserved public IP address changes from 126.96.36.199 to 188.8.131.52.
+Adding both the active and reserved public IP addresses to allow lists ensures that users can still access the Prisma Access portals and gateways after the upgrade.

-These guidelines apply only when you upgrade an existing connection.
-A single remote network connection, even a 500 Mbps (w/o SSL Decryption) or 1000 Mbps (Preview) connection, always receives a single
+These bandwidth guidelines apply only when you upgrade an existing connection.
+A single remote network connection, even a 1000 Mbps (Preview) connection, always receives a single

 Service IP Address, regardless of its size.

-Conversely, given five remote networks with a bandwidth of 50 Mbps, if you increase the bandwidth of one of the remote networks to 100 Mbps, the Service IP address of that remote network does not change because the total bandwidth is now 300 Mbps.
+Conversely, given four remote networks with a bandwidth of 100 Mbps, if you increase the bandwidth of one of the remote networks to 100 Mbps, the Service IP address of that remote network does not change because the total bandwidth is now 500 Mbps.

 If you reduce the bandwidth of a remote network connection, the Service IP address does not change.